Helena Moreno: Personal life

 Moreno is also a realtor with Talbot Realty Group in New Orleans and resides in Uptown, New Orleans with her husband, Chris Meeks.
-Fluent in English and Spanish, she spent six months studying in Madrid as an undergraduate.

-Controversies

 Involvement in fatal car crash

 On October 14, 2002, a Jeep Grand Cherokee driven by Moreno was struck by a car that had run a red light at Martin Luther King Jr. Boulevard and Carondelet Street, according to a police report.
 A passenger in the other car died.
 According to the report, Moreno admitted to driving 35 in a 25 mph zone, and the investigator determined that the other car ran the red light.
 The police report notes that Moreno was taken to the Ochsner Foundation Hospital by police officers before investigators arrived.
 At the hospital, she answered authorities' questions and submitted to blood and urine tests.
 The report states that Moreno "did not display any signs of impairment ... or the odor of alcoholic beverages on her breath," and concludes that if the driver of the other vehicle had "not disregarded the traffic signal, the crash may not have occurred."

 In 2010, her involvement in the fatal traffic accident was publicly scrutinized, with opponents raising allegations of negligent homicide and preferential treatment by law enforcement.